cloudfoundry/cf-for-k8s/docs/configuration/external-databases.md

 ## Cloud controller database

-You can use an external database for the cloud controller by applying an overlay like
+You can use an external database for the cloud controller by providing following values:

 ```yaml
 #@data/values